 oes human interaction ensure that learners study better?
 Yes!
 That’s why collaborative learning is so popular.

 It offers higher engagement, regular communication, and active participation.
-This method positively affects students’ results, irrespective of whether these outcomes refer to an online or offline course.
+Moreover, this method positively affects students’ results, irrespective of whether these outcomes refer to an online or offline course.

 Yet, organizing such an event in a classroom and within a virtual space is different.
 To handle a class online, you need special tools and instruments.
 Which ones?